 OpenAI Codex CLI

-- Auto-Edit: File edits automatic, external commands need approval
+- Auto-Edit: file edits are automatic, shell commands still need approval

-The graduated approach makes it easy to match the approval level to the task sensitivity.
+The graduated approach makes it easy to match the approval level to the task sensitivity, which is why Codex tends to win the CI/CD bake-off.

 Google Gemini CLI